-IRLA recently advised of a change to the Congress 2021 date.
-In part we did this to give us all the best chance of meeting face to face in a (covid) safe and socially pleasant environment.
-In fact the Association continues to work on all of our upcoming events with the same aim.
+IRLA anticipates that the Congress 20/22 September 2021 will still give us all the best chance of meeting face to face in a (covid) safe and socially pleasant environment.
+In fact, the Association continues to work on all upcoming events with the same aim.
 We are not planning on making our whole year virtual as the connections and informal discussions that take place at each live event are worth a dozen virtual interactions.
 We hope you agree.

 Each of our event venues have a covid safety policy in place.
 You can find each one on the relevant event page.
 We are updating these as we are informed of changes.

 IRLA is the UK market body for insurance and reinsurance legacy management professionals.
 IRLA is recognised as the voice of the legacy management sector by a wide range of government and market bodies including the UK Financial Conduct Authority (FCA), the Prudential Regulation Authority (PRA), the Financial Services Compensation Scheme (FSCS); the Department of Work and Pensions (DWP) as well as the Employers Liability Tracing Office (ELTO).
 IRLA is also affiliated with several other market associations all the while working with these others to increase benefits to members.

 IRLA activities range from industry consultation with government to promotion of the sector’s skills and expertise.
 In particular, the IRLA Academy provides top quality, competitively priced, training.

 Can register for benefits an unlimited number of employees

 Can register up to 9 staff for the following –